Modded Minecraft Server Hosting in 2026: Pine Hosting Tested

 This is why a single mod is manageable, and a pack of hundreds is a different category of problem entirely.

-What a modpack is
+What is a modpack?

 A modpack is a curated collection of mods bundled together and pre-configured to work with each other.
 Instead of selecting and configuring dozens of individual mods manually, you install one package and get all of them working together.